5T33Z0/Thinkpad-T490-Hackintosh-OpenCore/README.md

 	- Disable PowerNap: `sudo pmset -a powernap 0`
 	- Change Hibernatemode to 25: `sudo pmset -a hibernatemode 25`

-## Mounting the EFI partition in macOS 15 beta 5+
+## Mounting the EFI partition in macOS 15 beta 5
 Apple changed how FAT32 partitions are handled, so mounting the EFI partition does no longer work.
-For now, use  [this tool](https://github.com/chris1111/Mount-MS-DOS-Partition) to mount the EFI partition
+For now, use  [this tool](https://github.com/chris1111/Mount-MS-DOS-Partition) to mount the EFI partition.

+>[!NOTE]
+>
+> This issue has been resolved in beta 6, so this workaround is no longer required.

 ## Understanding YogaSMC Settings
 Open the YogaSMC preference pane.
 You will find the following options (among others):